 Jankonu

-Known as Jonkonnu in some countries, Jamette, Canboulay, Sensay or Crop Over in others.
-They are part of a collection of folk art forms, some now lost to memory, that first start to appear as Myal dance rituals across Caribbean sugar, coffee and indigo plantations in the pre-emancipation European colonies.
+Known as Jonkonnu by some, Jamette or Sensay by others, all are part of a collection of folk art forms, some now lost to memory, which seem to first appear in Myal dance rituals across Caribbean sugar, coffee and indigo plantations in the 200 years before emancipation.

 Emancipation Carnival, Barbados